Open-App-Library/Markdown-Panda/test/md/basic-formatting.md

 ---

-Above is an hr tag
+Above is an hr tag dude!